alexhkurz/algorithm-analysis-2023/resources/temporal-logic/LTL.md

 ## Introduction

-Recall from our earlier work on satisfiability of propositional logic (indirect truth tables, propositional tableaux) that a formula $\phi$ is valid ...
+Recall from our earlier work on satisfiability of propositional logic (indirect truth tables, propositional tableaux) that a formula $\phi$ is valid iff (if and only if) $\neg\phi$ is not satisfiable.
+We then looked at algorithms (truth tables, indirect truth tables, propositional tableaux) that, given an arbitrary formula $\phi$ finds a valuation (also known as a model) that satisfies $\phi$.

+To extend this program to LTL, we need to
+- define the language (syntax) of LTL
+- define the semantics of LTL
+- describe an algorithm for checking the satisfiability of LTL-formulas

+## Syntax of LTL

+...

+## Semantics of LTL

+...

+## Satisfiability of LTL

+...

+## Checking LTL-formulas with Spin

+...

+## Equivalence between formulas and automata

+...

+### The automaton of a formula

+...

+### The formula of an automaton

+...